Achieving a balanced vegetarian or vegan diet

 Protein is necessary to build and repair body tissues and is essential for growth.
 Our tissues are continually being broken down and replaced, so protein is needed every day.

 Protein is made up of amino acids, and some of these amino acids can only be found in the food we eat.
 This means we need to make sure we are eating enough food with these amino acids every day.
-Animal foods e.g. eggs, milk, cheese, yoghurt and soya products provide each of the amino acids.
+Animal foods (e.g. eggs, milk, cheese, yoghurt and soya products) provide these amino acids.

 Some high protein vegetarian foods include: